tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/Activities/14-culmination-01/README.md

 2. Create a variable `bac_path` that represents the path to the [BAC.csv](Resources/BAC.csv) using the Pathlib library.

-3. Read the CSV into a Pandas DataFrame.
+3. Read the CSV into a Pandas DataFrame stored in a new variable `bac_df`.

 4. Count the number of rows in the DataFrame.